 (with Nick Salter)

-Journal of the European Mathematical Society (to appear). (pdf)(arXiv)(journal)
+Journal of the European Mathematical Society (2023). (pdf)(arXiv)(journal)

 abstract